Robert Champion de Crespigny: Other associations

 His membership of arts and cultural associations include the Council for Aboriginal Reconciliation, the National Gallery of Australia Council, the Commonwealth Expert Group on Democracy and Development and the South Australian Museum.
 De Crespigny was the chair of the board of the South Australian Museum from 1992 to 2002.
 Champion de Crespigny was the thirteenth chancellor of the University of Adelaide from 1 June 2000 until 26 July 2004.
 In January 2014, de Crespigny was announced as Patron of 'Believe – The Campaign for the University of Melbourne.'

 Honours

 In 2002, Champion de Crespigny was awarded the Companion of the Order of Australia for his service to the mining industry, to business and to the community in the areas of cultural preservation and education.
 He was also in the same year awarded the South Australian Director of the Year by the Australian Institute of Company Directors and South Australian of the Year for 2002 by SA Great.
 He was honoured by having the mineral Decrespignyite-(Y) named after him in 2002, for his contributions to Australian education, the South Australian Museum and in the Australian mining industry.
 In 1993 he was awarded Australian Businessman of the Year.

+Family

+His cousin is pilot Richard de Crespigny.